typelevel/coop/README.md

 `ApplicativeThread` will inductively derive over `Kleisli` and `EitherT`, and defines a base instance for `FreeT[S[_], F[_], ?]` given an `InjectK[ThreadF, S]` (so, strictly more general than just `ThreadT` itself).
 It notably will not auto-derive over `StateT` or `WriterT`, due to the value loss which occurs in `fork`/`start`.
 If you need `StateT`-like functionality, it is recommended you either include some sort of `StateF` in your `FreeT` suspension, or nest the `State` functionality *within* the `FreeT`.

+You will probably want to `import FreeTInstances._` to ensure that the appropriate Cats MTL machinery for `FreeT` itself is made available in scope, otherwise instances will not propagate correctly across `FreeT` in the transformer stack.
+This machinery is probably going to get contributed upstream into a Cats MTL submodule.

 ## `MVar`

 An experimental implementation of `MVar` is made available, mostly because it makes it theoretically possible to define all the things.
 The API mirrors Haskell's.
 The implementation assumes an `ApplicativeAsk` (from Cats MTL) of an `UnsafeRef` which contains the uniquely indexed state for every `MVar`.
 This could have just been done using a private `var` instead, but I wanted to be explicit about the state management.